 Often mentioned in the same breath as the email authentication protocols SPF and DKIM, DMARC, or Domain-based Message Authentication, Reporting, and Conformance, is not in itself an authentication protocol.
-Instead, the purpose of DMARC is to allow a domain owner to:
+Instead, the purpose of DMARC is to allows you, the domain owner, to protect your email reputation by:

-- Request treatment for mail that fails authentication checks, and
+- Requesting treatment for mail that fails authentication checks, and

-- Solicit reports about mail claiming to be from its domain.
+- Soliciting reports about mail claiming to be from its domain.

-DMARC can be an effective tool for domain owners to use in their fight against fraudulent mail that targets their domain name (e.g., phishing and spoofing), and that can promote higher trust by your recipients for your mail.
+DMARC can be an effective tool for you to to use in your fight against fraudulent mail that targets their domain name (e.g., phishing and spoofing), and that can promote higher trust by your recipients for your mail.
 This higher trust should in turn lead to higher engagement with your mail, and mail that’s opened and generating clicks drives sales and higher ROI for your email campaigns.

 In addition to protecting your domain, I predict that implementing DMARC now will be an excellent way to “future-proof” your domain.
 Here at SparkPost, we believe that as the industry moves to IPv6, it is almost certain to move from an IP-based reputation model to a domain-based reputation model.
 Domain-based reputation will require domain-based authentication, and DMARC, in concert with DKIM and SPF, will help domains in establishing a domain-based reputation long before one might be absolutely necessary.

-In this post, I’ll tell you all you need to know about DMARC, and give you pointers on how to set it up for your domains.
+In this post, I’ll tell you all you need to know about leveraging DMARC to protect your email reputation, and give you pointers on how to set it up for your domains.

 Terms To Know